 The employer can simply use the freelancer’s services when needed.
 Which works out really great for the employer.
 But not so much if you’re the one hoping to get work from that employer on a regular basis.
 However, the ability to control your employment life is in your hands.
 You don’t have to sit around and wait for someone to hire you.
 And you can have multiple clients at one time.

 Evidence of successful uses of networking by leading entrepreneurs

 You can start your own business online – all you need is a computer and the ability to fill a need.
 The possible businesses you can start online are so numerous and so easy to start, that you can begin immediately.
 But you need to sale yourself on the idea first.
-So, Search Remotely presents research-based evidence from the University of Chicago Booth Review to push your toward your goal of financial independence.
+So, we present research-based evidence from the University of Chicago Booth Review to push your toward your goal of financial independence.

 - two times the average number of online network connections than non-entrepreneurs,

 - an MIT study of successful business owners found that university-educated entrepreneurs with access to large, active alumni networks were more successful than those without,

 - 99% of successful entrepreneurs participating in the University of Chicago survey used these three top tools to network: LinkedIn, Facebook, and WhatsApp (US-based and international alumni).

 The more intriguing aspect of networking practices by successful business entrepreneurs were they ways in which networking was utilized.
 Forbes explains that networking is used as a forum to:

 - exchange ideas